junxit/us-congress-bills-110/bill.md

 # H.R.
 1413

-> To direct the Assistant Secretary of Homeland Security (Transportation Security Administration) to address vulnerabilities in aviation security by carrying out a pilot program to screen airport workers with access to secure and sterile areas of airports, and for other purposes.
+> To direct the Assistant Secretary of Homeland Security (Transportation Security Administration) to address vulnerabilities in aviation security by carrying out a pilot program to screen airport workers with access to secure and sterile areas of airports.

 ## § 1.
 Enhanced perimeter security and access control through comprehensive screening of airport workers